bazinga94/RecipeApp/README.md

 ## Trade-offs and Decisions

-- **Caching**: Features like expiration (removing outdated files from disk) and download cancellation (handling duplicate requests or canceling ongoing downloads) were not included.
-These would be important to add for better stability and scalability in a more complex production app.
+- **Download Management**: Features like download cancellation (e.g., handling duplicate requests or canceling ongoing downloads) were not implemented.
+These would be important for improving stability and performance in a more complex app.
+- **LRU(LFU) Caching**: LRU(LFU) caching would be a good option for better cache management, but it was a bit too complicated for this project.
+Instead, I used the file creation date as metadata to manage cache expiration.
 - **Design system**: If there were a defined design system, I would have set up shared styles and components like fonts, colors, and common views.
 For this project,  I kept things simple and handled them inline.
 - **Error handling**: Just used `print` for error cases.
 In a production setting, I would log, handle, and categorize errors properly.
 - **Detail view**: Current version only shows Site and YouTube link.
 With more time, I could embed the video or show full recipe information for better usability.